NuroChek General FAQs

 NuroChek is an Australian innovation and a world-first brain assessment device

-For schools, the NuroChek forms part of the HEADSAFE program where detailed information can be found on head injury prevention, assessment and management, with a number of downloadable informational resources including the HeadSafe Blue Card, HeadSafe Medical Clearance, videos, leaflets, handouts and posters from all major sporting codes.
+For schools, the NuroChek forms part of the HEADSAFE program where detailed information can be found on head injury prevention, assessment and management, with a number of downloadable informational resources including the HeadSafe Blue Card, HeadSafe Medical Clearance, videos, leaflets, handouts and posters.

 The Nurochek device comprises a customised, wearable headset that emits a visual stimulus (as light flashes of specific design, pattern, duration and frequency) from a visor at the front of the headset which are received by the eyes of the person being tested.
 This creates electrical signals in neurons, which are conveyed to the visual cortex in the occipital area at the back of the brain.
 These are called Visual Evoked Potentials (VEPs).

 You do not need to be a doctor to use the NuroChek.
-Applying a formal diagnosis of concussion varies for individual clubs, schools and sports policies and healthcare professionals should be involved.
+Applying a formal diagnosis of brain injury varies for individual clubs, schools and sports policies – healthcare professionals should be involved.